 🛠 Windows Fix

-If your computer feels slow or laggy, high CPU usage could be the reason.
+If your computer feels slow, laggy, or unresponsive, high CPU usage is often the main reason.

 What This Means

-Your CPU is the part of your computer that handles tasks.
+Your CPU (Central Processing Unit) is the part of your computer that handles all tasks — from opening apps to running background processes.

-ℹ️ This usually happens when too many programs are running at once.
+ℹ️ This usually happens when one or more programs are using too many system resources.

 Why This Happens